 At that point you’re pretty much done apart and can add any extras and weathering you want.
 The kit doesn’t include a floor, it just has a frame around the walls, so I added a base from artist’s mounting board and stuck an image of some floorboards to it.

 I also stuck some clear plastic in the windows.
-I normally don’t bother with this, but so far everything had gone together really quickly so I though why not.
+I normally don’t bother with this, but so far everything had gone together really quickly so I thought why not.

 To dirty the structure up I actually used some Tamiya weathering powders.
 Since the roof is covered in paper I didn’t want to use anything wet like paint or inks, as it could cause the ink to run and the paper to swell and be weird.